analogue-stick/sasppu/README.md

 * Significantly faster than uctx: easily hits 30fps, and on simple scenes can reach 60fps (!), even with the entire rest of the OS running.
 * Uses inline esp32s3 SIMD assembly to render 8 pixels at once.
 * Co-exists with uctx.
 SASPPU and uctx are chosen on a per frame basis, and switching in and out of a SASPPU app is seamless.
-* Comes with some helper functions for copying data around the graphics memory, including some simple graphics decompression, and routines to draw text to the backgrounds.
+* Comes with some helper functions for copying data around the graphics memory, including simple graphics decompression, and routines to draw text to the backgrounds.
 * Deterministic.
 HDMA notwithstanding, if you call "SASPPU_render" twice you should get the same frame twice.
 * Renders directly into the Tildagon framebuffer, with no double buffering - but also no tearing :)